devnull-cz/c-prog-lang/README.md

 | `#solution` | ditto but with different emoji |
 | `#module` | adds a link to file under the `modules` directory |

+In general it is better to use tags on separate line.

 ## Modifying lecture notes

 See [style.md](/style.md) on the style used.